OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 # [For personal/family](#tab/home)

 Scripts can't be shared through workbooks with a home or family account.
-You can manually share the script files, but there are no in-client support options or change notifications.
+You can manually share the code, but it's not possible to share a script in Excel or receive notifications when it has been changed or updated.

 ---